- CHS 1945 – 1946

-A young Brian Naylor was promoting wood-weave blinds when a twist of fate brought him to the attention of the management of radio station 3DB that saw him begin his career as a radio announcer.
-Brian believed that luck plays an enormous part in his life.
+A young Brian Naylor was promoting wood-weave blinds on radio when a twist of fate brought him to the attention of the management of radio station 3DB that saw him begin his career as a radio announcer.
+Brian believed that luck played an enormous part in his life.

 His outstanding broadcasting career spanned 42 years, beginning in 1956 at radio station 3DB as an announcer and host of a children’s talent program, Swallows Juniors.
-In 1958, he moved to HSV Channel 7, transferring Swallows Juniors to television, which became Brian and the Juniors.
+In 1958, he moved to HSV Channel 7, transferring Swallows Juniors to television, which later became Brian and the Juniors.
 The program, which was nationally telecast on more than 20 stations, lasted 12 years.
-In 1970, Naylor became HSV 7’s chief newsreader and in a move that made headlines, switched to GTV Channel 9 in 1978 at the instigation of Nine’s news director, John Sorell.
+In 1970, Naylor became HSV7’s chief newsreader and in a move that made headlines, switched to GTV Channel 9 in 1978 at the instigation of Nine’s news director, John Sorell.
 He was soon considered the doyen of Melbourne newsreaders and his catchphrase ‘May your news be good news’ was part of National Nine News viewers’ lives, on weeknights for 20 years.

-Brian was patron of the Variety Club in Victoria, the Dialysis and Transplant Association of Victoria, the Jack Brockhoff Reconstructive Plastic Surgery Research Unit of Royal Melbourne Hospital, and assisted with fundraising for the MacFarlane Burnet Appeal and Windana Society Drug Rehabilitation.
+Brian was patron of the Variety Club in Victoria, the Dialysis and Transplant Association of Victoria, and the Jack Brockhoff Reconstructive Plastic Surgery Research Unit of Royal Melbourne Hospital.
+He also assisted with fundraising for the MacFarlane Burnet Appeal and Windana Society Drug Rehabilitation.
 Brian retired from his role as chief newsreader of National Nine News on November 27, 1998.
 In 1988 Brian was named “Victorian Father of the Year”.